Nonadiabatic Quantum Dynamics of Molecules Scattering from Metal Surfaces: Results

+We now proceed with the benchmarking of MQC methods.
 In Fig.~\ref{vib_bench}(a), where $\nu_\text{ini} = 3$ and $\text{KE}_\text{ini} = 0.5~\text{eV}$, all MQC methods differ from the HEOM result, underpredicting both the relaxation and excitation from the initial vibrational state.
 In the case of $\text{KE}_\text{ini} = 1.0~\text{eV}$ as in Fig.~\ref{vib_bench}(c), the approaches based on the broadened classical master equation (BCME) and independent electron surface hopping (IESH) best approximate the HEOM data, while molecular dynamics with electronic friction (MDEF) and Ehrenfest dynamics approaches less accurately account for the spread of the vibrational distribution.
-Such an analysis is also true upon considering an initial vibrational state of $\nu_\text{ini} = 16$.
+Such an analysis is also true upon considering an initial vibrational state of $\nu_\text{ini} = 16$, as in Fig.~\ref{vib_bench}(b) for $\text{KE}_\text{ini} = 0.5~\text{eV}$, and Fig.~\ref{vib_bench}(d) for $\text{KE}_\text{ini} = 1.0~\text{eV}$.
 In both cases, BCME and IESH perform best in comparison to the exact HEOM data and each becomes more accurate for a larger initial kinetic energy of the molecule.
 Ehrenfest dynamics and MDEF perform comparatively poorly, each greatly underpredicting the spread of the final vibrational distribution despite also predicting a large amount of vibrational relaxation.

 We further study previously unpublished data of MQC methods in Fig.~\ref{vib_bench11}(a)-(c), where the final vibrational distribution is shown for an initial vibrational state $\nu_\text{ini} = 11$ and for initial kinetic energies $\text{KE}_\text{ini} \in \{0.2~\text{eV}, 0.5~\text{eV}, 1.0~\text{eV}\}$.
 When $\text{KE}_\text{ini} = 0.2$ eV, the molecule experiences only a small amount of vibrational relaxation.
 This is because the molecule requires more energy to reach the crossing between the $U_0$ and $U_1$ states where the interaction with EHPs is strongest.
 This case is of particular interest as nonadiabatic effects remain prevalent while quantum nuclear effects become more prominent in the low kinetic energy regime, which should lead to a natural breakdown of the MQC methods.
 BCME is inaccurate in this regime, predicting no vibrational relaxation at all, while MDEF and Ehrenfest dynamics each predict some relaxation but largely quantitatively differ from the exact result.
 IESH fairs best out of the methods tested in this regime, but is still not a quantitatively accurate representation of the exact data.
 The BCME and IESH methods each converge towards the exact result upon increasing the initial kinetic energy of the molecule.
 Meanwhile, the Ehrenfest and MDEF methods prove to be unreliable in all kinetic energy regimes.